AntonRize/WILL/relativistic-foundations.md

 ><details> <summary><strong>Show Guide to Interpreting This Combined Diagram:</strong></summary>
 > This diagram intentionally superimposes two different geometric views to illustrate their deep connection.
 To avoid confusion, please read the following guide:
-> - The Background (Unit Circle): The white unit circle and its associated labels (like `L_c`, `θ_S`, and "Time evolution") represent the “Spacetime <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>” model discussed previously.
+> - The Background (Unit Circle): The white unit circle and its associated labels (like `β_Y`, `θ_1`, and "Time evolution") represent the “Spacetime <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>” model discussed previously.
 It is shown here as a reference to illustrate where the fundamental velocity parameter `β` originates.
 In this background view, the hypotenuse is always constant (equal to 1).
 > - The Foreground (Energy Triangle): The shaded triangle is the main subject of this section.
 For this Energy–Momentum Triangle, the axes take on a new, physical meaning:
 > - The vertical axis represents the constant <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr> <abbr title="a quantity that remains unchanged under transformations or projection">invariant</abbr> Rest Energy ($E_0$).
 > - The horizontal axis represents the growing Momentum ($p$).